tunai/hybrid-boat-detection/install_detectron2_win10.md

 import detectron2
 detectron2.__version__
 ```
-Success output message: "0.1"
+Success output message: "0.1".

+You're done, congrats!
 For reference, this is how my "requirements.txt" file looked at this point:
 ```
 absl-py==0.11.0
 cachetools==4.1.1